w3c/wai-wcag-em/procedure.md

 1. For each sample selected through [Step 3.1: Include a Structured Sample](#step3a) and [Step 3.2: Include a Randomly Selected Sample](#step3b) that is part of a process, locate the starting point (sample) for the process and include it in the selected sample;
 2. For each starting point for a process, identify and record at least the default sequence of samples to complete the process.
 Incude these samples.
-    **Note:** The default sequence follows the standard use case, describing the default path through the complete process.
+    <p class="note">The default sequence follows the standard use case, describing the default path through the complete process.
 It assumes that there are no user input errors and no selection of additional options.
-For example, for a web shop application, the user would proceed to checkout, confirm the default payment option, provide all required payment details correctly, and complete the purchase, without changing the contents of the shopping cart, using a stored user profile, selecting alternative options for payment or shipping address, providing erroneous input, and so forth.
+For example, for a web shop application, the user would proceed to checkout, confirm the default payment option, provide all required payment details correctly, and complete the purchase, without changing the contents of the shopping cart, using a stored user profile, selecting alternative options for payment or shipping address, providing erroneous input, and so forth.</p>
 3. For each process, identify and record the branch sequences of samples that are commonly accessed and critical for the successful completion of the process.
 Include these samples.
-    **Note:** Branch sequences may terminate where they re-enter the default branch of the process.
-For example, adding a new shipping address will be registered as a critical alternative branch that leads back to the default branch of the process.
+    <p class="note">Branch sequences may terminate where they re-enter the default branch of the process.
+For example, adding a new shipping address will be registered as a critical alternative branch that leads back to the default branch of the process.</p>

-**Note:** In most cases it is necessary to record and specify the actions needed to proceed from one sample to the next in a sequence to complete a process so that they can be replicated later.
+<p class="note">In most cases it is necessary to record and specify the actions needed to proceed from one sample to the next in a sequence to complete a process so that they can be replicated later.
 An example of such action could be "fill out name and address, and select the 'Submit' button".
 In most cases the web address (URI will not be sufficient to identify the sample in a complete process.
-It is also useful to clearly record when samples are part of a process so that evaluators can focus their effort on the relevant changes such as elements that were added, modified, or made visible.
+It is also useful to clearly record when samples are part of a process so that evaluators can focus their effort on the relevant changes such as elements that were added, modified, or made visible.</p>

 ### Step 4: Audit the Selected Sample {#step4}